Lobuche Peak Climb

 In the winter season, the weather is clear but it is very cold and you might also face snowfalls.
 If you are able to face cold and snow, then it can be a good time because of less traffic and amazing views of all the snowcapped mountain peaks.

 This itinerary is our tailor-made program for Lobuche Peak Climb.
 Days in the trek are always flexible.
-It can be increased and decreased depending on your holiday length schedule and choice.
-If you are thinking about some change, please email us at email@example.com.
+It can be increased and decreased depending on your holiday length, schedule, and choice.
+If you are thinking about some changes, please email us at firstname.lastname@example.org.

 - Day 01: Arrive Kathmandu and transfer to hotel.

 - Day 02: Full day of sightseeing of Kathmandu valley and Trip preparation.